RRIL97/CryptoTrade/README.md

 ------
 TO DO LIST:

-1) Back testing against old trading info
+1) Back testing
-2) Automatic trading via the bybit api/ binance api.
+2) Automatic trading via bybit official api/ binance api.
-3) Paper trading - simulation (Same as real trading)
+3) Paper trading - simulation (Same as real trading but with paper money)
-4) Strats - different starts
+4) Custom strategies

 This is a fun project and is currently unfinished.
-(Will be worked on whenever I will have some free time)

-List of indicators:
+List of coded & tested indicators:
 -------

 EMA